 Treat Ash Into Nutrients For Planting A Living Legacy Tree

 Have you ever wondered if there’s a way to treat and turn ashes into something that gives the best afterlife and lets you stay connected with your loved one?
 Well, at Mornington Green, there is an innovative process that transforms human ashes into nutrients for trees.
-Here’s how it works:
+Here’s how it works:- pH Balancing: Did you know that untreated ashes have a pH level similar to bleach?
+Mornington Greens patented treatment neutralizes this dangerous alkalinity, making it safe for plant life.

 - Salt Reduction: Ashes naturally contain high levels of salts, which can harm plants.
 Mornington Green Legacy Gardens process significantly reduces these salt levels, creating an environment where trees can grow and live on.